nicholasmparker/WhosAtMyFeeder/README.md

 > ⚠️ IMPORTANT: Never commit config.yml to version control as it contains sensitive data.
 > Use example.config.yml as a template and keep your actual configuration local.

+## Development

+For developers looking to contribute or modify the application:

+1. Check out our [Development Guide](docs/development.md) for detailed instructions on:
+   - Setting up the development environment
+   - Running services locally
+   - Best practices and coding standards
+   - Common issues and solutions

+2. The application uses a microservices architecture with:
+   - Vue.js frontend with TypeScript
+   - Python backend services
+   - WebSocket for real-time updates
+   - SQLite database (in development)

+3. Development environment features:
+   - Hot reloading for both frontend and backend
+   - Docker-based development setup
+   - Debugging support for all services
+   - Automated testing infrastructure